 After Completion of Endodontic Treatment

 If an anesthetic was used be careful not to bite your lip or tongue.
 It may be numb for several hours.
 There are usually no restrictions concerning driving or returning to work following your treatment.
 It is possible that your tooth will be sore for a day or two.
 This is due to the previous condition of your tooth and manipulation within the root canal during treatment.
-Over the counter pain medication such as Ibuprofen or Aspirin should be adequate to keep this inflammation under control.
+Please see our Guide to Dental Pain Management for tips on managing any post-operative discomfort.
 While the tooth is tender, avoid chewing in this area.
 Should you experience swelling or have discomfort more than can be controlled with over the counter medications, please contact our office.
 Discomfort following visits does not affect the successful outcome of treatment.

 If your root canal treatment was not completed your appointment to complete the root canal will be scheduled before you leave the office for one to two weeks following initial treatment.